 "Canada's Prince of Piano" – that's how the Beijing Times, China's leading English-language newspaper, described Canadian pianist and composer Martin Mayer.

 After Mayer realized musicianship was who he was, he would study at Royal Conservatory of Music, major in piano performance at Grant MacEwan University and win the Rachel McKeown Memorial Award for composition.
 Indeed, his first composition would feature prominently in a CBC Television commercial at 16.

 A Chinese Arts Agency took Martin Mayer on a 16-city six-week long concert tour in mainland China in 2001.
 It would become the biggest tour of any artist in China's modern history, and all of his tour dates since then would be sold out.
 He entertained thousands in concert, and millions on Chinese TV.

-Canada's National Post predicts that Martin Mayer is "poised to take over the world stage," while VOGUE of Taiwan opines that the pianist's "passion for music ... can only be described as breath-taking," and an A&R Factory Music Blog concludes: "Thankfully there are artists such as Martin Mayer to inject a bit of excitement and panache into the format of the pop-piano,” while Smoothjazz.com Global Radio concludes that “Martin Mayer is Canada’s premier pianist & composer!
+Canada's National Post predicts that Mayer is "poised to take over the world stage," while VOGUE Taiwan opines that the pianist's "passion for music ... can only be described as breath-taking."
+The A&R Factory Music Blog declares: "Thankfully there are artists such as Martin Mayer to inject a bit of excitement and panache into the format of the pop-piano,” while Smoothjazz.com Global Radio concludes that “Martin Mayer is Canada’s premier pianist & composer!